phonegap-build/docs-en/2.7.0/developer/contributing_plugins.md

   * a native class for each supported platform, implementing the PhoneGap Plugin interface
   * associated dependencies and assets.
 There may, for instance, need to be multiple native classes to implement the full plugin logic, or UI assets on the native or www side.

-Plugins developed for PhoneGap Build should always be developed and tested against the latest release of PhoneGap (2.9 at the time of writing).
+Plugins developed for PhoneGap Build should always be developed and tested against the latest release of PhoneGap.

-Up to date information about plugin development is available at [docs.phonegap.com][pgdocs]
+Up to date information about plugin development is available at
+  <a href="http://docs.phonegap.com/en/2.9.0/guide_plugin-development_index.md.html" target="_blank">docs.phonegap.com</a>

 ## Packaging the plugin

+PhoneGap Build uses the
+  <a href="https://github.com/phonegap-build/cordova-plugman" target="_blank">plugman</a>
-PhoneGap Build uses the [plugman][pins] tool to install plugins into the native projects we generate for our users.
+tool to install plugins into the native projects we generate for our users.

+The correct format for plugins used by plugman is documented in
+  <a href="https://github.com/alunny/cordova-plugin-spec" target="_blank">a separate spec</a>
-The correct format for plugins used by plugman is documented in [a separate spec][spec].
-For an example of a plugin built according to that spec, please see [the Facebook Connect plugin][child], which is currently active on PhoneGap Build.
+For an example of a plugin built according to that spec, please see
+  <a href="https://github.com/phonegap-build/FacebookConnect" target="_blank">the Facebook Connect plugin</a>, which is currently active on PhoneGap Build.

 To check whether your plugin is packaged correctly for each supported platform: